kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## AI Turns Documentation From Reading Material Into an Interactive Knowledge Base
+## AI Turns Documentation From Reading Material Into an Interactive Knowledge Base { #ai-turns-documentation-from }

 Documentation used to be passive.